monodot/knowledge-base/_articles/opentelemetry.md

 ## Lambdas/serverless

+### Java

+- There are two approaches: Java Agent or Wrapper.
+- If using the Agent, `OTEL_JAVA_AGENT_FAST_STARTUP_ENABLED=true` can improve cold start times, possibly at the expense of overall performance
+- Cold starts are an absolute performance killer - booting up OTel Collector and instrumentation can add 6-9 seconds to cold start time
+- Consider using **provisioned concurrency** and warmup requests to improve cold start times.
+See: https://github.com/open-telemetry/opentelemetry-lambda/tree/main/java

+### Dissecting a layer

-We can inspect what's inside each Lambda layer like this:
+We can inspect what's inside a Lambda layer like this:

 ```shell
 URL=$(aws lambda get-layer-version --layer-name $LAYER_ARN \